jdelamer/CSCI-531/lectures/rl/policy-gradient/policy-gradient-methods.md

 As always, we can study a first algorithm based on Monte Carlo as it is always easier to implement.

-The policy gradient theorem give establishes:
+The policy gradient theorem establishes:

 $$
 \begin{aligned}